brinkley908/react-oidc/README.md

 REACT_APP_OIDC_REVOCATION_ENDPOINT=https://localhost:44395/connect/revocation
 REACT_APP_OIDC_INTROPSPECTION_ENDPOINT=https://localhost:44395/connect/introspect
 ```

+The OpenIdicct Auth Server and Resource Service can be found at https://github.com/brinkley908/OpenIddictSample
+<br><br>
+<b>Please Note</b><br>
+The Auth Server has been coded using .NET Core 5.0.<br>
+The Resource Service is cooded using React to serve Micro Front End Components and .NET Core for data.
+Client side Micro Front End components will be inlcuded in the @spekta/react-mfe npm package using @spekta/react-oidc for components that additionally return data. (https://www.npmjs.com/package/@spekta/react-mfe)

 ## Usage with configuration parameters
 Authority configuration parameters can be passed to the <b>AuthProvider</b> component.
 These can also contain environment variables